sobolevn/git-secret/_posts/2020-03-05-git-secret.md

 ## Environment Variables and Configuration

-You can configure the version of `gpg` used, or the extension your encrypted files use, to suit your workflow better.
+See the man page for `git-secret` for an explanation of the environment variables `git-secret` uses.
 To do so, just set the required variable to the value you need.
 This can be done in your shell environment file or with each `git-secret` command.